pupueys/mtrx2700-major/README.md

 ## Operating Principle
 ### Raster Scanning
-- The PTU is controlled via two PWM channels (pan and tilt), which position the LiDAR sensor in a 2D scan grid.
+- The PTU is controlled via two PWM channels (pan and tilt), which position the LiDAR sensor in a 3D scan grid.
-- Default resolution is 6×5 (pan × tilt) positions.
+- The PTU performs a 180 ° × 90 ° raster scan (6 × 5 grid).
 - After each PWM adjustment, a delay (~40 ms) allows mechanical settling before capturing a distance measurement.

 ### Baseline Acquisition